We're bringing you a FULL farmhouse tour of our renovation - the first complete tour we've done since the before tour!

 To the other side of the kitchen is our stairwell, which is finally getting an overhaul next week.

-Though the hall doorway is the expanded master bedroom with it's high ceilings and tall windows.
+Through the hall doorway is the expanded master bedroom with its high ceilings and tall windows.

 Brian is finishing the window molding (he's doing them just like this tutorial we made when redoing the living room windows) and then we'll spray everything white.